 Release Date: 11/6/2007

 Wow!
 A wargame on the DS?!
 Impossible!
 This is the only one that exists on the system and it’s surprisingly good for the hardware’s limitations.
-Despite having the tiny screen, you can get a lot out of the game.
+Despite having a tiny screen, you can get a lot out of the game.
 It thankfully implements a thorough tutorial for the target audience, but can be very dry and has monotonous music.
 If you own a DS and need a wargame fix, this is your only option.

 Theatre of War